rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

 server
 ------
 bug fixes
-- issue with message store deleting open files on Windows
+- prevent message store deleting open files leading to eaccess on Windows and potential disk space leak
+- ensure regular flushes of queue index data to disk
 - SASL PLAIN parser made more robust
 - reduced likelihood of race conditions in user-supplied exchange implementations
-- fixes for Solaris 10
+- fix startup scripts to work on Solaris 10
+- prevent large content frames from blocking other channels on a connection
+- incorrect serialisation of PIDs in clusters
+- supervision of channel write process
-- various other bug fixes
+- various bugs in delegate

 enhancements
 - add confirm mode - an extension to the AMQP 0-9-1 spec allowing clients to receive streaming receipt confirmations for the messages they publish.
 See http://www.rabbitmq.com/extensions.html#confirms for more information.
-- allow node name to be specified without a host
 - improved diagnostic error messages in common startup error cases
 - add a basic.nack method.
 See
   http://www.rabbitmq.com/extensions.html#negative-acknowledgements